yoruba drummer ojo aje

 Just be positive; stay positive.

-Well, for the myth… Definitely avoid trouble “evil omen,” and like the Yoruba people, be clairvoyant.
+Well, for the myth… Definitely avoid trouble and “evil omens, ”and like the Yoruba people, be clairvoyant.

 Man, be sensitive.